education-nz/cwp-core/README.md

 ### Standard Base

-All CWP core, search, queued jobs and helpful additions.
+All core, search, queued jobs and helpful additions such as TinyMCE improvements

 ### Reports